 Chapter 11: Learning Oriented Assessment from a Teacher’s Perspective: Insights from Teachers’ Action Research

 Chapter 12: The Role of Technology in Learning-Oriented Assessment

-Atta Gebril is an associate professor and MATESOL program director at the Department of Applied Linguistics, American University in Cairo (AUC).
-He is also the chair of the Institutional Review Board (IRB) at AUC.
+Atta Gebril is an associate professor and MATESOL program director in the Department of Applied Linguistics, American University in Cairo (AUC).
+He is also the chair of the Institutional Review Board at AUC.
 He obtained his PhD from the University of Iowa in foreign language and ESL education.
-He teaches courses in second language assessment and research methods in applied linguistics.
+He teaches courses in second-language assessment and research methods in applied linguistics.
 His research interests include writing assessment, reading–writing connections, and learning-oriented assessment.
-He currently serves on the editorial boards of Assessing Writing and TESOL Journal and as an associate editor for Language Assessment Quarterly.
+He currently serves on the editorial boards of Assessing Writing and the TESOL Journal and as an associate editor for Language Assessment Quarterly.